 haskell - Using Functions of `a` on `newtype a` -

-let's have next newtype
+let's have next newtype:

 newtype foo = foo integer deriving (eq, show)